 (3) the practice of engineering or land planning and proper land usage by a duly registered professional engineer and the doing of landscape architectural work by a registered professional engineer or by an employee under supervision of a registered professional engineer;

-(4) the practice of surveying or land planning and proper land usage by a registered land surveyor and the doing of landscape architectural work by a registered land surveyor or by an employee under supervision of a registered land surveyor;
+(4) the practice of surveying or land planning and proper land usage by a professional surveyor and the doing of landscape architectural work by a professional surveyor or by an employee under supervision of a professional surveyor;

 (5) the practice of landscape architecture by employees of the United States government while engaged within this state in the practice of landscape architecture for the United States government;

 (6) the practice of planning as is customarily done by regional, park, or urban planners;